Explainable AI needs formalization: Towards using XAI for well-defined purposes

-Apart from the points raised here, XAI methods have been criticized in many further ways~\citep[e.g.,][]{ghassemi2021false, sokolOneExplanationDoes2020a, weberXAITrouble2024}.
-For example, the low robustness of XAI explanations has been noted \citep{babic2021beware}.
-Explanations provided by different XAI methods are often found to be inconsistent.
+Besides suppressor attribution, XAI methods have been criticized in many further ways~\citep[e.g.,][]{ghassemi2021false, sokolOneExplanationDoes2020a, weberXAITrouble2024,freiesleben2023dear,afroogh2026beyond}.
+For example, the low robustness and consistency of XAI explanations has been noted \citep{babic2021beware}.
+Moreover, explanations provided by different XAI methods are often found to be inconsistent.
 This can be used by an adversary (e.g., the provider of an ML algorithm in need to explain a decision to a user) to provide arbitrary explanations \citep{bordt2022post}.
-Similarly, developers of XAI methods could present their own method as being particularly faithful by optimizing the choice of faithfulness metric \citep{bluecher2024decoupling}.
+Similarly, a wealth of quality metrics is available to measure properties such as faithfulness \revi{which are observed to be inconsistent in their ranking of XAI methods \cite{hedstrom2023meta}.} It has been noted that developers of XAI methods could present their own method as being particularly faithful by optimizing the choice of metric \citep{bluecher2024decoupling}.
 It has also been pointed out that XAI methods can be manipulated to yield arbitrary explanations \citep{dombrowski2019explanations,xin2024you}.
-In image prediction tasks, XAI explanations are frequently observed to resemble results of simple edge detection filters \citep[e.g.,][]{adebayoSanityChecksSaliency2018,kauffmann2022clustering, clark2024xai}.
-Many XAI methods come in multiple variants, and the criteria for choosing methods and their hyperparameters are often not well justified or documented.
-Here we argue that a more fundamental limitation of the field -- the lack of formal specifications of XAI problems -- renders efforts to make explanations more faithful, more robust, more consistent, or more aligned with subjective human judgment, premature.
-Such efforts will become relevant again once methods that are proven to solve well-posed ``explainability problems'' in the first place are available.
-To enable the development of such new methods, the current paradigm of algorithm-driven development needs to be revised.
-We propose that a new scientific process of XAI development should proceed in six steps: 1.
-Assessing the use-case-specific information needs of users and stakeholders.
-2. Defining the formal requirements and the XAI problems that address these information needs.
-3. Designing suitable methods to solve the concrete XAI problems.
-4. Performing theoretical analyses w.r.t. the adherence to the formal requirements.
-5. Performing empirical validation using appropriate ground-truth benchmarks.
-6. Improving the methods with respect to further desiderata.
+In image prediction tasks, XAI explanations are frequently observed to resemble results of simple edge detection filters \citep[e.g.,][]{adebayoSanityChecksSaliency2018,kauffmann2022clustering, clark2024xai,clark2026feature}.
+As the results of a controlled study, \citep{clark2026feature} report a further bias towards visually salient image features.
+The authors note that XAI methods predominantly attribute importance to certain image features regardless of whether these features provide target-related information, represent nuisances unrelated to the target, or were entirely absent during model training.
+Many XAI methods also come in multiple variants, and the criteria for choosing methods and their hyperparameters are often not well justified or documented.